kittinunf/RealmBrowser-Plugin/README.md

 ## Credits

-Realm Browser Plugin is brought to you by Kittinun Vantasin
+RealmBrowser-Plugin is brought to you by Kittinun Vantasin

 ## License

-Realm Browser is released under the [MIT](http://opensource.org/licenses/MIT) license.
+RealmBrowser-Plugin is released under the [MIT](http://opensource.org/licenses/MIT) license.
 >The MIT License (MIT)

->Copyright (c) 2015 by Realm Browser contributors
+>Copyright (c) 2015 by Contributors

 >Permission is hereby granted, free of charge, to any person obtaining a copy
 >of this software and associated documentation files (the "Software"), to deal